mtmanning93/Reach_reports/README.md

 The user object is created on registration for each user.
 Within the project I decided to use Django's built-in User model.
 Due to the simplicity of the information required for each user in this project, the Django User model was a way to simplify the build.

-Each user has a one-to-many relationship with both reports and comments, enabling users to create reports and comment as much as they wish.
+Each user has a one-to-many relationship with both reports and comments, enabling users to create reports and comments as much as they wish.

 ### Comment Model

 The comments model contains information about the user and of course the content.
 This is relevant when rendering each comment object on the reports details pages.
 Additionally the 'approved' field is used from inside the admin site, allowing staff to disapprove comments, removing them from the users view.

-It has a many to one relationship with the user and report models.
+It has a many-to-one relationship with the user and report models.

 ### ImageFile Model

-A simple model created to store the report images uploaded when creating a report.
-The images are stored using cloudinary, therefore the obvious choice was a CloudinaryField for the actual imagefile.
+A simple model was created to store the report images uploaded when creating a report.
+The images are stored using Cloudinary, therefore the obvious choice was a CloudinaryField for the actual image file.
 The images have a many-to-one relationship with the reports, allowing users to add multiple images per report.

 ### Report Model

 The main model in the database, this holds each report objects information, all other models are connected to this model.
-When creating the ERD the fields to be inclluded were chosen by their use to a user reading the report.
-The addition of 'required' fields means that a minimum standardised report will be viewable across the site.
+When creating the ERD the fields to be included were chosen by their use to a user reading the report.
+The addition of 'required' fields means that a minimum standardized report will be viewable across the site.
 To create a better user experience when creating and editing forms I added choices to simplify the report creation process.

 - **Success:**
     The success choices allow a user to quickly show if they reached their goal or not, a simple yes/no selection.